Akshta31/MindBotAI_Website/README.md

 ---

-For more information about MindBot AI and our mission to improve mental health support through AI, visit [our website](https://akshta31.github.io/MindBotAI_Website/).
+For more information about MindBot AI and our mission to improve mental health support through AI, visit [https://akshta31.github.io/MindBotAI_Website/].